Lightning-AI/pytorch-lightning/.github/BECOMING_A_CORE_CONTRIBUTOR.md

 As a core maintainer you will have a strong say in the direction of the project.
 Big changes will require a majority of maintainers to agree.

 ### Code of conduct
 First and foremost, you'll be evaluated against [these core values](https://github.com/williamFalcon/pytorch-lightning/blob/master/.github/CONTRIBUTING.md).
-Any code we commit or feature we add needs to align with those core values
+Any code we commit or feature we add needs to align with those core values.

+### The bar for joining the team
+Lightning is being used to solve really hard problems at the top AI labs in the world.
+As such, the bar for adding team members is extremely high.
+Candidates must have solid engineering skills, have a good eye for user experience, and must be a power user of Lightning and PyTorch.

+With that said, the Lightning team will be diverse and a reflection of an inclusive AI community.
+You don't have to be an engineer to conntribute!
+Scientists with great usability intuition and PyTorch ninja skills are welcomed!

 ### Responsibilities:
 The responsibilities mainly revolve around 3 things.